nextbig.dev

 We hold our writing to an originality bar: a story summary must add information beyond its headline, the briefing must say something the wire didn't, and the weekly essay's thesis must be a claim found in none of its sources.
 Synthesis is the floor.

-The signature device is The Wager.
-Every daily briefing closes with one original, non-consensus claim about what happens next — stated with the evidence behind it, the publicly observable event that would prove it wrong, and a date by which it settles.
-The weekly essay develops the strongest wager of the week into a full thesis and ends with a wager of its own.
+The signature device is The Call.
+Every daily briefing closes with one original, non-consensus claim about what happens next: stated with the evidence behind it, the publicly observable event that would prove it wrong, and a date by which it settles.
+The weekly essay develops the strongest call of the week into a full thesis and ends with a call of its own.

 Why falsifiable: predictions are cheap when nobody checks.
 Ours are written so any reader can settle them with public information.
-When a wager fails, we say so in print — the archive is the scoreboard, and it stays up.
+When a call goes against us, we say so in print.
+The archive is the scoreboard, and it stays up.

 Fact-Checking Standards